chrisbensen/chris-blogs/πCluster/CloudWorld2022/CloudWorld-DevNucleus2022.md

 All the software is open source and can be found [here](https://github.com/oracle-devrel/picluster) in our DevRel GitHub repository.
 There are some things coming from the labs and aren't available even as a tech preview (I tried, they just weren't ready) so those aren't included.
 Be warned, most of that code was written quickly.
 What you find might not make a whole lot of sense, so let me explain.

 First, there's the software on the cluster.
 The server runs a Docker container comprised of GraalPython on top of [GraalVM](https://www.oracle.com/java/graalvm/?source=:ex:tb:::::RC_WWMK220210P00062:Medium_CBensen_Pi_DevNucleaus&SC=:ex:tb:::::RC_WWMK220210P00062:Medium_CBensen_Pi_DevNucleaus&pcode=WWMK220210P00062).
 That ``Dockerfile`` is undergoing continuous improvement so I don't recommend copying it just yet.
 I've provided some bug reports, but as soon as the Graal environment variables and CTRL+C work (and maybe a new image for GraalPython is created) you'll want to dive right in.
 Meanwhile, know that this is one way of doing it.
-I've been seeing about a 50% increase in performance when running Python code under GraalVM.
+I've been seeing about a [8x increase in performance when running pure Python code under GraalVM](https://www.graalvm.org/python/).
 That's pretty impressive!

 Every device on the cluster runs a web service.
 The server broadcasts a UDP message with its IP address and port for any device to listen to and communicates with the server for auto discovery.
 This is new from previous years where the server's IP address was put into an environment variable.
 The IP address doesn't change so we could hard code it but there were two issues: Anyone working on this needs to run a test system with their desktop and a simulation of a Pi or a couple of Pis on their desk, and the environment variables are lost once you sudo.
 This actually solves a lot of issues!
 Once a Pi boots up it runs its web server, listens for the UDP message, registers its IP address and MAC address with the server, and listens for work.
 At intervals, the server will send a ping to each Pi as a health check to make sure they should be in the list of available Pi.